“Mathematics in not about numbers, equations, computations or algorithms: it is about understanding” William Paul Thurston

 Essentially, through our maths teaching we aim to make maths meaningful and develop independent, reflective thinkers, whose skills in maths will also support them across the curriculum and beyond.

 Maths is delivered daily to all year groups.
 The teaching of maths at Fishtoft Academy is based on the three key aims of the National Curriculum: fluency, reasoning and problem solving.
-However, as an Academy, we follow a bespoke maths pathway which clearly outlines the progression between different year groups in terms of the core mathematical concepts taught.
+However, as an Academy, we follow a bespoke maths pathway based on Broadbent Maths which clearly outlines the progression between different year groups in terms of the core mathematical concepts taught.

 Our mathematical pathway is based on a spiral approach where learning is spread out over time rather than being concentrated in shorter periods or blocks.
 From our experience we have found that a spiral model (where material is increasingly built on and revised repeatedly over terms and years) leads to better long-term understanding of facts, skills and concepts for our learners.
 We teach reasoning and problem solving integrally as part of every session in order that our learners know the real-life purpose of the mathematical concepts covered by their lessons.